Skip to Main Content

 Getting your journal indexed by a major indexer takes time.
 You will have to spend at least the first couple of years really working on the journal and marketing it to get it noticed.
 Aim to publish at least 5 articles per year and maintain a regular publication schedule for 2 years.
 After that time, with enough issues and history for an indexer to review the journal, you may be able to get added to a major indexing/search service.

 In the meantime, articles will be open and accessible, but people need to know your journal exists.
-We highly recommend you promote your journal on Twitter and have a plan for sustaining that presence.
+We recommend you promote your journal on social media and have a plan for sustaining that presence.
 We also highly recommend applying to be included in the Directory of Open Access Journals.
 If your application is reviewed and accepted, you will get more visibility and develop a stronger reputation as a journal following industry standards.
 Visit the "Getting Indexed" page for more detailed information about the DOAJ.

 Here to Help